vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Add a summit database to display summit names

+# Version 0.5.0 (unreleased)

+* Issue #12: ADIF export contained fields that had a specified length of `undefined` because some values of the QSO were JS numbers (even Typescript believed them to be strings).

 # Version 0.4.0

 * Issue #3: Added ADIF export support.
 The export dialog now asks for the format to export